User Interviews Review [2023]: $100 an Hour for Your Opinion? Yes Please!

 It all depends on the research project and who they’re trying to reach.
 Use these questions to get a sense of whether or not you’re the ideal person.

-Don’t try and force-qualify yourself for stuff you have no business answering.
+Don’t try to force-qualify yourself for stuff you have no business answering.
 Just be honest so you don’t waste your time or the researcher’s; there are always more studies coming soon.

 If you’re in a time crunch, look for studies with the “Quick Apply” icon.
 These will use information from your profile to bypass some of the normal screening questions.